Love bids us welcome

 Church Bees

-We keep bees in the churchyard: two hives that, in a good year, can yield 100 kg of honey.
+We keep bees in the churchyard: two hives that, in a good year, and this year’s honey harvest is complete and has now resulted in about 50 kg of golden delicious!

-On Saturday 9 August Henrik our beekeeper and his beekeeping team, removed 40 frames full of honey from the beehives and took them to his summer place on Ingarö to spin it out into jars.
+Back in August Henrik Rammer our beekeeper and his beekeeping team, removed 40 frames full of honey from the beehives and took them to his summer place on Ingarö to spin it out into jars.

-We’ll give some to wedding couples, for their honeymoon.
+We’ll give some to wedding couples, for their honeymoon, too.

 It all began before Covid.
 Back then, we helped start Stockholm Loves Pollinators - to persuade the City to manage its spaces in a pollinator-friendly way, for the sake of all of us.